Raleigh North Carolina, USA Travel Guide

 Evenings bring a lively culinary scene, from Southern barbecue to overseas fine dining.

-From luxury hotels to budget-friendly motels and vacation rentals, Raleigh has diverse options.
+From luxury hotels to budget-friendly motels and vacation rentals, Raleigh contains a range of options.

-Dining caters to every taste and budget, with a strong emphasis on fresh, local ingredients.
+Dining caters to every taste and budget, having a strong stress on fresh, local ingredients.

-The city's culinary scene features creative chefs crafting memorable experiences.
+The city's culinary scene features creative chefs crafting lasting memories.